-Ambulatory blood pressure monitoring (ABPM) is a noninvasive method of obtaining blood pressure readings over twenty-four hours, whilst the patient is in their own environment, representing a true reflection of their blood pressure.
+Ambulatory blood pressure monitoring (ABPM) is a non-invasive method of obtaining blood pressure readings over a 24-hour period, whilst the patient is in their own environment, representing a true reflection of their blood pressure.

 What does ambulatory blood pressure monitoring involve?

-Blood pressure is measured over twenty-four hours using auscultatory or oscillometry and requires use of a cuff.
-The monitor takes blood pressures every 20 minutes (less frequently overnight, eg 1-hourly).
+Blood pressure is measured over a 24-hour period, using auscultatory or oscillometry devices, and requires use of a cuff.
+The monitor takes blood pressures every 20 minutes (less frequently overnight - eg, one-hourly).